Happy New Year! How’s everyone’s goal setting going???

 Understanding the Wellness Wheel is the foundation of understanding how we can empower students to thrive.
 And now that you are a Wellness Wheel expert, let’s discuss what this means for your classroom.

 » First and foremost, we do our kids a disservice to be solely focused on academic objectives.
 We must create space for each of the elements of well-being to be strengthened (stay tuned through 2017 as we look at how to achieve this goal without threatening the academic integrity of our classrooms).

 » Next, take advantage of the connectedness of our well-being.
 Use it to spark interest and passion in your students.
 By this I mean, connect your academic focus to other areas of well-being.
 For example, speak candidly about the how the grit and growth mindset needed to read and understand a challenging novel connects to the ability to use grit and growth mindset to achieve future career or athletic goals.

 Tah-dah!
 Now you’re ready to use the Wellness Wheel in your classroom.
-Simply download the worksheet from the Project School Wellness resource library (click here to sign up for instant access)
+Simply click here to get this free resource in your inbox!

 and start empowering your students to thrive!

 I am so excited for you to use the Wellness Wheel in your own life and with your students.
 It is the first step to revolutionizing how we teach students to thrive.
 If student well-being is your #1 goal, I invite you to join the Project School Wellness movement and to keep coming back each week as we discuss how to achieve this goal without threatening the academic integrity of our classrooms.